 Shop the Story

 But you have the power to do the impossible.
 Armed with a few basic tools, you can rid yourself of fruit flies and begin your new fruit fly-free life.

 First, you must understand your enemy.
 Fruit flies live for 8 to 10 days and the females lay up to 500 eggs at a time.
 This translates into rapid multiplication: lots and lots of little fruit fly babies.

 To rid your kitchen of fruit flies, the first step is to destroy their breeding ground.
-Fruit flies lay eggs on the surface of ripening fruit, so for the time being, move your produce into the fridge.
+Fruit flies lay eggs on the surface of ripening fruit, so for the time being, tightly wrap up your produce (or store it in a container) and move it into the fridge.
 Fruit flies also spawn in sink drains, garbage disposals, empty bottles, and damp sponges, so be extra vigilant with your kitchen clean-up.

 Sadly, in order to break free of the fruit fly shackles, you must kill adult flies.
-You can purchase traps, but these DIY methods are as, if not more, effective.
+You can purchase traps, but either of these DIY fruit fly-removal methods are as, if not more, effective.